kingyam0/premierleague-tracker/README.md

 "/response" POST

-To Do:
+# To Do:

-# It will be given an API, that consists in four parts:
+It will be given an API that consists in four parts:

 .
 The first one, teams containing information about some players like their name(s), image off teams or players, in which year they began they signed, the date of their first fixture and goal.